sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ### HubSpot Form Example

-Use the `EmbeddedHubSpot` component to drop a custom HubSpot form into your post.
+Use the `HubSpotForm` component to drop a custom HubSpot form into your post.
 In most cases, the `formId` is the only property that needs to be updated.
 This is the same `formId` dictated by the HubSpot console.
 Once added to your post, the HubSpot form will render wherever you place the `div` using the specified `id` value.

-<EmbeddedHubSpot
+<HubSpotForm
   portalId='2762526'
   formId='08e6c442-0e7c-4892-a262-76dae55ab497'
+  targetId='#sign-up-form'
-  targetId='#sign-up-form' />
+/>

 <div id="sign-up-form"></div>